unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 | city       | String                                  |              Sydney |

 (Currently, we design our location is as four hirachical level, store in backend.)
-We will join these parameter by HTTP standard.
+We will join these parameters by HTTP standard.
 Hence, the sample request is:

 ```
 http://projectneon.app/v0/reports/?start_date=2015-10-01T08:45:10&end_date=2015-11-01T19:37:12&keyterm=Anthrax,Zika&continent=Oceania&country=Australia&state=NSW&city=Sydney